How to Make a Construction Contract Agreement?

 Now that you know what a construction contract is, let's know the importance of having one before initiating construction work.

-Having a duly signed construction contract on your side means a sense of guarantee, meaning, you are secured and so are your customers.
+Having a duly signed construction contract on your side means a sense of guarantee.
+You are secured and so are your customers.
+Without this document, you risk payment delays, scope creep, and financial instability in your business.

 For instance, if you haven't signed a construction contract, there are chances of your customer delaying payments or making excuses.
 Not getting timely payments would financially disturb your business.